 Personal access tokens can be used for authentication.
 If a VSTS connection is configured, the personal access token can be automatically filled from the project connection.

-- In the build configuration’s settings:
+Then, in the build configuration's settings:

 Specify the name that will be displayed for this service in Space.